Product Review: Philly Gourmet Burgers

 - I like to add a little bit of salt, black pepper, garlic, and red pepper flakes.

-- Cook the patties for eight minutes on one side; use a spatula to flip them over, and cook them for eight minutes on the other side to get great medium-well burgers.
-These beef patties are delicious and juicy.
+- Cook the Philly Gourmet beef burger patties for eight minutes on one side; use a spatula to flip the beef burger patties over, and cook them for eight minutes on the other side to get great medium-well burgers.
+These Philly Gourmet beef patties are delicious and juicy.

-At my home, I like to use this brand to make bacon cheeseburgers for the family.
+At my home, I like to use this Philly Gourmet brand of frozen beef burger patties to make bacon cheeseburgers for the family.
 (Sometimes, I'll use other brands such as Bubba burgers as well.)

-- After the burger patties are cooked, I melt cheese on top (cheddar usually) and add cooked bacon.
+- After the Philly Gourmet burger patties are cooked, I melt cheese on top (cheddar usually) of the beef burger patties and add cooked bacon as well.

 - The bacon that I like to buy is microwavable, but a batch of the bacon would need several minutes in the microwave (around 12 minutes), layered between paper towels to be fully cooked.
 Cooking time in the microwave for the bacon averages approximately one minute per slice of bacon.